Board of Directors

 Director

-Mr. Hau currently is a managing director and co-head of private investments at Tybourne Capital Management, a Hong Kong based global public and private equity investment management firm.
-Previously, Mr. Hau served as a managing director and partner at Sailing Capital, a Hong Kong and Shanghai based global private equity firm.
-Mr. Hau also has served as a partner of MVM Partners LLP, a Boston and London based healthcare investment firm, as a management consultant with McKinsey & Company in Southeast Asia, and as an early stage biotechnology investor with S.R.
+With over 20 years of global investment experience spanning the US, EU, Asia and MENA in both public and private markets, Bosun was previously a Partner at Sailing Capital, a Hong Kong and Shanghai based global private equity firm, and MVM Partners LLP, a Boston and London based healthcare investment firm.
+Bosun also has been a management consultant with McKinsey & Company in Southeast Asia, and an early stage biotechnology investor with S.R.
 One Ltd, GlaxoSmithKline’s corporate venture group.
-Earlier in his career, Mr. Hau served as an equity research analyst covering the medical device and pharmaceutical industries for Prudential Securities, Inc. and JP Morgan Securities, Inc. Mr. Hau started his career in sales and marketing at Eli Lilly & Company.
+Earlier in his career, Bosun was an equity research analyst covering the medical device and pharmaceutical industries for Prudential Securities, Inc. and JP Morgan Securities, Inc. Bosun started his career in sales and marketing at Eli Lilly & Company.

 Sunny Reddy